hansklav/Oberon-REAL-IO/README.md

 Most of those who replied to my post agreed with me that this behaviour is not as it should be and deserves improvement.

-Recently I tried and made improvements to these procedures, which you can find in this repository.
+In 2022 I tried and made improvements to these procedures, which you can find in this repository.
 See my post in the Oberon Mailing List (https://lists.inf.ethz.ch/pipermail/oberon/2023/016546.html).

 To do the tests in TestRealIO.Mod you have to compile the following four modules with the ORP compiler: